Are Git Branches MVCC?

 Default Isolation

 Anything short of pessimistic concurrency (two-phase locking) sacrifices safety for performance.
-Many years of studying MVCC has revealed race conditions that optimistic concurrency implementations risk (good summary of anomolies here).
+Many years of studying MVCC has revealed race conditions that optimistic concurrency implementations risk (good summary of anomalies here).
 Different isolation levels are exposed to different sets of race conditions.

 Postgres, MySQL, and Dolt all naturally implement "monotonic atomic view".
 A B-Tree uses its transaction id to traverse a version linked list until reaching the last row within its scope of view.
 Likewise, a Prolly Tree root hash identifies a unique snapshot of a database.
 In this mode reads are consistent to a snapshot at the beginning of a transaction.